9

 Embedding HTML from YouTube Video in the HTML Block

-2. Choose the Configure (new HTML) block option.
+4. Choose the Configure (block name) option.

-4. Type directions for students in the Content text box.
+6. Type directions for students in the Content text box.

-9. Click the Save changes button.
+9. Click on the Save changes button.

 The video is embedded on the course page.
 Learners can play the video using the video controls, in full screen mode or on the YouTube page itself.